Reciped/.github/README.md

 # .github

-this repository is for our profile be `carefull`
+this repository is for our public profile be `carefull`